dresdner353/jbhasd/README.md

 Just a pet project to go and build some home automation devices, turn on and off appliances, read a few sensors, have some fun and learn something along the way.

-The main objective of the project is to create firmware sketches for ESP-8266 devices that enables the devices to be easily configured on a WiFI network and automatically discovered by a server running on a networked computer or even Raspberry Pi.
+The main objective of the project is to create firmware sketches for ESP-8266 devices that enables the devices to be easily configured on a WiFI network and then automatically discovered by a server running on a networked computer or even Raspberry Pi.

 There's some great existing options for home automation stacks out there and protocols such as MQTT.
 There are also some very powerful firmware sketches and LUA/Node-MCU scripts for the ESP-8266.
 However I wanted to build a lean simplified model that made it easier to manage during setup.
+The objective was that the devices should use a means of presenting their capabilities in a format that is understood by other servers, scripts etc. That means of capability discovery is driven using a JSON sntax.

 The esp8266_generic folder contains an Arduino sketch you can flash to and ESP-8266 device.
 It has 3 profiles built in for ESP-01, Sonoff Basic and Sonoff S20 devices and you can easily edit the fletch to define additonal profiles based around your devices.
 All these profiles are doing is defining the pin assignments in terms of switches, LEDS, and also for sensors.

 Flash this sketch to your ESP-8266 using your preferred method.
-I only use the Arduino IDE for this.

 When you power up the device, the LED flashes at a medium speed and you have 5 seconds to press the hardware button to put it into a config mode where it then acts as an open wireless AP.
 The LED will start flashing at a fast rate once the device enters this AP mode.

 Note: For a first-time flash, the device will detect no config present and automatically enter this AP mode.
-Note also that depending on the device in use, its possible you will not see any LED flashing at this stage simply because the profile is not yet set and the correct LED GPIO is not set.
+Note also that depending on the device in use, its possible you will not see any LED flashing at this stage simply because the required profile is not yet set and the correct LED GPIO is therefore not applied.
 If you search for wifi SSIDs, you should see "esp-8266-ddddddd-Unknown".
 Select and you should get directed to an initial setup screen.

 The initial config is to select the desired device profile, click apply and then you are shown the config options for that profile.
 You configure the desired SSID, password, zone name, enable/disable OTA mode and telnet loging mode and set names for the associated switch relays and their initial power-up states.
 You can also set the names for any defined sensors.
 You click apply, it saves the config to eeprom and reboots.
 If the reboot is not interrupted with another button press, the device will start in WiFI STA mode after 5 seconds, connecting to the configured WiFI and registering for self discovery.
 While connecting to WiFI, the LED flashes as a slower rate and then issues burst of quick flashes once it connects to WiFI.
 The hardware button from then on only acts as a manual over-ride for the switch relay and will turn the LED on/off as you toggle between switch states.